mazwat/mazwat.github.io/arduino-lm.md

 ## Control Systems

-To create a system relevant to this module you need to define what sensors, controllers and actuators are needed to realise you.
-In your project you can use any of these as building blocks for your system.
+To create a system relevant to this module you need to define what sensors, controllers and actuators are needed to realise your particular experience.
+I have provide some examples here that can form the building blocks for your system.
 I have listed some examples but there are many more that you could use.
 These come in the form of components that are easily bought very cheaply, some can also be found in common consumer devices.
+As Unity is p

 ![Sensors Controllers and Actuators](images/sensors-actuators.png) *fig6. - Different types of sensor and actuator*